Diseases & Conditions

 - Muscles and other soft tissues around the joint may weaken from disuse if the child is not able to run and play normally.

-- In certain cases, children have a high fever and light pink rash, which may disappear very quickly.
+- In certain cases, children have a high fever and light pink rash, which typically appears only during the fever episodes.

 - Some children develop growth problems.
 Joints may grow too fast or too slowly, unevenly, or to one side.
 This can make one leg or arm longer than the other.
 Overall growth also may slow.

-- Some children with juvenile arthritis have eye problems, called iridocyclitis.
+- Some children with juvenile arthritis have eye problems, called uveitis.
 This is treatable by an ophthalmologist (eye doctor).
 The presence of eye findings on exam by a specialty-trained ophthalmologist confirms the diagnosis.
-Without treatment, iridocyclitis can result in eye damage that cannot be cured.
-Most patients do not have any symptoms with iridocyclitis and the only way to diagnose this early is by slit lamp examination performed by an eye doctor.
+Without treatment, uveitis can result in eye damage that cannot be cured.
+Most patients do not have any symptoms, and the only way to diagnose this early is by slit lamp examination performed by an eye doctor.

-Your doctor will order a wide range of tests.
-A complete medical history and physical examination, blood tests, and x-rays will help your doctor rule out other conditions that cause arthritis.
+Your child's doctor will order a wide range of tests.
+A complete medical history and physical examination, as well as blood tests, will help the doctor rule out other conditions that cause arthritis.

-Your doctor will review your child's complete medical history.
+Your child's doctor will review your child's complete medical history.
 They will want to know:

 Tests on blood, joints, and tissue fluids can help to rule out other conditions that might cause similar symptoms.
 These tests may also be used to classify the type of juvenile arthritis.

 Medications.
 The most important part of any treatment plan for juvenile arthritis is medication.
-Your child may need certain medications for several years until juvenile arthritis is no longer active.
-Your child's doctor will determine when it is time to discontinue the medications after joint pain, swelling, and warmth disappear.
+Your child may need certain medications for several years until the juvenile arthritis is no longer active.
+Your child's doctor will determine if it is safe to discontinue the medications after joint pain, swelling, and warmth disappear.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)are often the first type of medication recommended.
-These are usually ibuprofen or naproxen and are used primarily to reduce inflammation and relieve pain.
-NSAIDs will help calm down the disease.
+Common examples include ibuprofen and naproxen.
+NSAIDs are used primarily to reduce inflammation and relieve pain and stiffness; they will help calm down the disease.

 - Disease-modifying anti-rheumatic drugs (DMARDs) are the next step if NSAIDs do not relieve symptoms.
 DMARDs slow or stop progression of juvenile arthritis, but may take weeks or months to relieve symptoms.
 The most commonly used drug is methotrexate.
-Azulfidine is occasionally prescribed.
-Your doctor may want your child to take disease-modifying anti-rheumatic drugs along with nonsteroidal anti-inflammatory drugs.
+Your child's doctor may want your child to take DMARDs along with NSAIDs.

-- Biologic agents are a new class of drugs that also slow or stop the progression of the disease.
-These are usually only used if the disease-modifying anti-rheumatic drugs do not seem to work or if the patient has arthritis of the sacroiliac joint.
+- Biologic agents are a class of drugs that also slow or stop the progression of the disease.
+These medications are typically used if DMARDs are insufficient, but they are sometimes used as iniital treatment if the disease is severe.

 - Corticosteroids are stronger medications that may be used in treating severe juvenile arthritis quickly.
-They can be given several ways, including by mouth (orally) or injected into a vein (intravenously), corticosteroids can reduce serious symptoms, such as inflammation of the sac around the heart.
-If only one or two joints are involved, corticosteroids may be injected directly into the joint.
-Corticosteroids, however, can cause unwanted side effects, such as interfering with a child's growth, weight gain, weakened bones, and increased susceptibility to infections.
-It is important to follow the doctor's instructions exactly when taking corticosteroids.
+They can be given several ways, including by mouth (orally), injected into a vein (intravenously), or injected directly into a joint.
+However, corticosteroids can interfere with a child's growth, and cause weight gain, weakening of the bones, and increased susceptibility to infections.
+It is, therefore, important to follow the doctor's instructions exactly when taking corticosteroids.

 Additional options.
-In addition to medications, warm baths or an electric blanket may help soothe sore joints.
+In addition to medications, warm baths may help soothe sore joints.

-Surgery is not often needed in treating juvenile arthritis.
+Surgery is rarely needed in treating juvenile arthritis.
 In very severe forms of juvenile arthritis or with very severe complications, surgery may be necessary to improve the position of the joint.
 An example of this might be when a joint has become deformed.

 Living With Juvenile Arthritis

-In addition to treatment options, a child's school and teachers can be an important resource.
+In addition to treatment options, school administrators, social workers, and teachers can be important resources.
 They may be able to develop helpful lesson plans that teach classmates about juvenile arthritis.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.